A Look at Price Fluctuation of Weatherford International Ltd (WFT)

 For Weatherford International Ltd (NYSE:WFT) out of the analyst recommendations 7 analysts recommend stock a Buy, 16 rate the stock Outperform, 6 analysts recommend to Hold the stock, 0 rate Underperform and 2 analysts recommend the stock a Sell.

-Shares of Weatherford International Ltd (NYSE:WFT) has a market capitalization of $3.55 Billion and its number of outstanding shares are 1.15 Billion.
-During previous trade 49.36 Million shares of Weatherford International Ltd (NYSE:WFT) exchanged hands whereas on average almost 22.5 Million shares has been traded.
+Shares of Weatherford International Ltd (NYSE:WFT) has a market capitalization of $2.85 Billion and its number of outstanding shares are 985.67 Million.
+During previous trade 38.82 Million shares of Weatherford International Ltd (NYSE:WFT) exchanged hands whereas on average almost 23.6 Million shares has been traded.